mongodb-labs/mongo-c-driver-async/docs/dev/queries.rst

 differences:

-1. Queryable objects in P2300 may define a separate *environment* object so that their queries can be performed on a separate instance from the underyling object.
+1. Queryable objects in P2300 may define a separate *environment* object so that their queries can be performed on a separate instance from the underlying object.
 Our querying code does not use separate environments, as we don't yet have a need for this.
 This may be added later if the need arises.
 2. P2300 queries can carry additional arguments to the ``query`` methods.
 We